A Comprehensive and Holistic Review

 In light of the circumstances posed by COVID-19, Yale Law School recognizes that transcripts may reflect mandatory or optional pass/fail or credit/no credit grades.
 These grades will not be viewed negatively by the Admissions Office and the Law School will maintain a holistic review process for all applications.

-The personal statement should help us learn about the personal, professional, and/or academic qualities an applicant would bring to the Law School community.
+Applicants must submit a personal statement that helps us learn about the personal, professional, and/or academic qualities they would bring to the Law School community and the legal profession.
 Applicants often submit the personal statement they have prepared for other law school applications.

-The 250 word essay is an opportunity to write about an idea or issue from your academic, extracurricular, or professional work that is of particular interest to you.
-Although there are many ways to approach this essay, one option is to write about a time when you changed your mind about an idea or issue that is of interest to you.
-The idea or issue you choose does not have to be law-related; the essay is simply another opportunity for faculty readers to learn more about how you would engage in the Law School community.
+The Law School is a vibrant intellectual community where students are expected to engage academically with faculty and fellow students.
+In no more than 250 words, applicants must write about an idea or issue from their academic, extracurricular, or professional work that is of particular interest to them.
+The idea or issue you choose does not have to be law-related; this is an opportunity for readers to learn more about how you would engage intellectually in the Law School community.

 Applicants who have been out of school for some time or who are otherwise unable to obtain two faculty recommendations may substitute letters from employers or others who know them well.
 These letters should address the qualities that academic recommendations typically address, for example: the applicant's ability to write and think critically, as well as their overall suitability for the study and practice of law.